farshaddavoudi/ExcelWizard/README.md

 # Concepts

 #### The Excel you want to export can be in two layout types; *Grid-Layout* and *Complex-Layout*.
-The reason behind this seperation is the much easier process of generating Excel for Grid-Layout comparing to Complex-Layout because of ability to be created with model binding in this type which is pretty easy.
+The reason behind this seperation is the much easier process of generating Excel for Grid-Layout comparing to Complex-Layout because of ability to be created with data binding in this type which is pretty easy.

 1. **Grid-Layout** like data; meaning you have a list of data (again like `myUsers`) and you want to easily export it to Excel.
 The Excel would be relatively simple, having a table-like layout, a header, and data.
 The first examples in the doc were from this type.